aldebaran/qibuild/doc/design/index.rst

   Usually, your are supposed to use a toolchain file when cross-compiling with CMake, with the ``CMAKE_TOOLCHAIN_FILE`` variable.

-For QiBuild, we extend the usage of the toolchain file a little bit.
+For qiBuild, we extend the usage of the toolchain file a little bit.

 In a toolchain file, you may: